 Exynos Mongoose custom cores

 Samsung soon announced their own custom core as well.
 They called them Exynos Mongoose Custom cores.
 Older Qualcomm Snapdragon custom cores were known as Krait (a snake) and the Mongoose is a snake eater 😂.
-It was a direct challenge to Samsung.
+It was a direct challenge to Qualcomm.
 This was the first in what was meant to be a long line of custom cores, collectively known as the Exynos M series.

 Samsung had hoped that the Exynos M series of custom cores would help them compete with both Apple and Qualcomm.